 MEET OUR SUMMER TRIP LEADERS

 Ryan Lofgren grew up in the Pacific Northwest just south of Seattle.
 He graduated from Western Washington University majoring in environmental education.
-Over the last 12 years Ryan has worked with thousands of kids on over a hundred outdoor programs throughout Washington, Oregon, California, and Hawaii.
+Over the last 15 years Ryan has worked with thousands of kids on over a hundred outdoor programs throughout Washington, Oregon, California, Hawaii, Malaysia, Singapore, Indonesia and South Korea.
 He experienced the invaluable lessons from travel as a teen and strives to recreate these experiences for teenagers with The Wild Traveler.
-In his free time Ryan goes on his own adventures most recently taking 19 days to travel 1,500 miles through Nicaragua, Honduras, Guatemala, Belize, and Mexico.
+In his free time Ryan goes on his own adventures most recently taking eleven months to work and travel across Asia.
 His favorite activities include SCUBA diving, cooking, surfing, watching movies, rock climbing, and jamming out on his ukulele.
 During the off season Ryan works for the leading environmental education company in California, where he designs and leads outdoor education programs for schools.
-Ryan currently lives in Ventura, California where he coordinates and leads all Hawaii / Kauai teen tours with The Wild Traveler.
+Ryan currently lives in Ventura, California where he designs and coordinates all trips with The Wild Traveler.

 Caitlyn grew up in the rolling hills of Virginia, but left for Ohio University to study photojournalism.
 She started her college years off with an extended Boundary Waters canoe trip and quickly switched her studies to Outdoor Education and Environmental Geography.
 While earning her degree, she studied abroad in Costa Rica and completed a 26-day professional outdoor leadership course.
 Ever since, she’s been working around the US – from West Virginia to Alaska to California – with kids and teens in the outdoors.
 When not working, she is always searching for the most inspiring rock climbing routes, rivers, and canyons to explore or simply spending time on farms immersed in good food and cooking.
 She loves a nomadic lifestyle and looks forward to many future travels.
 Caitlyn leads all Hawaii / Kauai trip leader with The Wild Traveler.